filipizydorczyk/chordify-plugin/README.md

 -   [ ] add bypassing created output
 -   [ ] figure out what `FIFTHS_URIS_H` define is used for
 -   [ ] decide if I still need fetaures that are used
+-   [ ] make sure notes are not going out of octave